LashawnFofung/Superstore-Sales-Performance/Case Study/4 Analysis.md

 <b>Business Question(s)</b>

--  What are the overall total sales, profit, and volume for the Superstore?
+-  <b>What are the overall total sales, profit, and volume for the Superstore?</b>
     - <b>Total Sales:</b> $2,297,200.86
     - <b>Total Profit:</b> $286,397.02
     - <b>Total Volume (Quantity Sold):</b> 37,873 units

--  What is the average sales amount per customer, and how does this metric differ across various customer segments or ship modes?
+-  <b>What is the average sales amount per customer, and how does this metric differ across various customer segments or ship modes?</b>
     - The overall average sales amount per customer is $2,896.85.

     - <b>Across Customer Segments:</b> Corporate customers have the highest average sales per customer ($2,992.15), followed by Home Office ($2,903.06), and then Consumer ($2,839.61).